 No two toxic friendships look identical, but similarities do exist within these dynamics.
 Most of the time, toxic friendships result in chronic negative feelings.
 As a result, you may find yourself making excuses to avoid spending time with your friend.
 You may also feel guilty if they don’t have other forms of emotional support.

-Here are 13 key signs that your friend is toxic:
+Here are 13 key signs of a toxic friendship:

 1. They Tease or Insult You Regularly